rube-de/oasis-rofl-client-py/docs/publish.md

 # Publishing Guide

-This guide covers the complete publishing process for the oasis-rofl-client-rube package.
+This guide covers the complete publishing process for the oasis-rofl-client-py-rube package.

 ## Automatic Versioning